yWorks/yfiles-vue-integration-basic/README.md

 npm install
 ```

-You can serve the application on [http://localhost:8080/](http://localhost:8080/) with
+You can serve the application on [http://localhost:5173/](http://localhost:5173/) with

 ```
-npm run serve
+npm run dev
 ```

 ## Under the Hood

-This project is a default Vue CLI application, where yFiles was added as an additional dependency to integrate a basic graph component.
+This project is a basic create-vue application, where yFiles was added as an additional dependency to integrate a basic graph component.

 A step-by-step description of how to integrate yFiles in a Vue application can be found [here](integration-howto.md).